-Hollywood comes to downtown Tulsa: 'Killers of the Flower Moon' filming draws stars, onlookers
+'Killers of the Flower Moon' filming draws stars, onlookers to downtown Tulsa

 Stephanie and John Shaw came all the way from Dennison, Texas, to see a different Hollywood actor — C. Thomas Howell — at a Saturday event in Tulsa.

-But since they were here, they figured why not see what they could see of the Scorsese film.
-So they made a trip through Pawhuska and then hung out downtown Tulsa.
+But since they were here, they figured why not see what they could see of the Scorsese film being made.
+So they made a trip through Pawhuska and then hung out in downtown Tulsa.

-“I’ve been an English teacher for almost 30 years and have taught `The Outsiders,’ so we really came for that,” Stephanie Shaw confessed.
+“I’ve been an English teacher for almost 30 years and have taught 'The Outsiders,' so we really came for that,” Stephanie Shaw confessed.

 But they were among the lucky ones in downtown Sunday morning.
-From their vantage point at 3rd Street and Cheyenne Avenue, alongside 15 or so others, they watched DiCaprio shuttled to set in full costume only about a third of a city block away.
+From their vantage point at Third Street and Cheyenne Avenue, alongside 15 or so others, they watched DiCaprio shuttled to set in full costume only about a third of a city block away.

 Much of the filming is also being done in Osage County, including in Pawhuska and Fairfax.